12 Bats

 Marburg virus disease presents clinically similar to Ebola with hemorrhagic fever and high case mortality (ranging from 24-88%).
 The disease was first recognized in Germany in the late 1960s.
 Rousettus bats are believed to be the main wildlife reservoir.
 (REF WHO, 2021, Factsheet)

-11.2.6 Histoplasmosis
+12.2.6 Histoplasmosis

 Histoplasma capsulatum is a fungal pathogen that can be transmitted to humans and companion animals through inhalation of bat guano.
 Clinical manifestations include fever and respiratory disease.

-11.3 Study methods
+12.3 Study methods

-11.3.1 Capture
+12.3.1 Capture

-The most common method for capturing bats for wildlife studies is through mist nets.
+- Mist nets The most common method for capturing bats for wildlife studies is through mist nets.
 These nets are a very fine weave strung between two poles that is practically invisible to the eye and by echolocation.
 Used to capture both birds and bats, the animal flies into them and becomes entangled.
 The animals need to be promptly and expertly removed from the net in order to prevent injury.

-• Harp traps capture bats as the are flying and then deposit them safely in the tarp slung underneath.
+- Harp traps capture bats as the are flying and then deposit them safely in the tarp slung underneath.
 There are many variations of the Harp trap often modified for specific species.

-• Hand capture
+- Hand capture

-11.3.2 Recording
+12.3.2 Recording

-• acoustic surveys
+- acoustic surveys

-• camera trap
+- camera trap